 Later I riffed on commonly available recipes for Turmeric paste meant for internal use.
 Of note regarding Curcumin: its poor oral bioavailability.
 That is, Curcumin is anti-inflammatory as all get-out in a test tube, but unfortunately we excrete most of it in our feces.
 However, if bound to a phospholipid (found in soy, eggs, and our cell membranes), or combined with bioperine (a component of black pepper—curry, anyone?) the bioavailability of Curcumin increases dramatically.
 Adding fat, in the form of ghee or coconut oil/milk will theoretically help as well.
 Epidemiological data on curry consumers back this up.

 So, to get the benefits of the curcumin orally, it is important to either take it in a phospholipid-bound form (we like "Meriva" and CuraMed at Farmacopia), with bioperine, or eat your Turmeric with fat and black pepper.

-I recently taught classes on Inflammation and Cognition at the Northern California Women’s Herbal Symposium, and blended up this divine Golden Turmeric Paste for us to try.
-Over 16 ounces of this paste were consumed in the 2 classes, and there was a great demand for the recipe.
-Though I made it up as I went along, here’s an approximation of how I got there:
+I recently taught classes on Inflammation and Cognition at the Northern California Women's Herbal Symposium and blended up this divine Golden Turmeric Paste for us to try.
+Over 16 ounces of this paste was consumed in the 2 classes, and there was a great demand for the recipe.
+Though I made it up as I went along, here's an approximation of how I got there:

 Lily's Divine Golden Turmeric Paste